blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 - The SDP810 CRC byte is read and discarded rather than verified.
 - No local storage of historical samples — the Notecard does its own multi-day note queue, but the sketch itself keeps only the current summary window in RAM.
 - Thresholds are simple scalar comparisons; there is no outlier rejection or smoothing beyond per-sample averaging.
-- The 24VAC-to-5V power path assumes the installer can tap the RTU control transformer.
-A Scoop / solar variant is a reasonable addition for units where that is not practical.
+- The 120VAC power path assumes the installer can tap the RTU service disconnect.
+Installations that can only offer the 24VAC control-transformer rail need a 24VAC-input supply instead (e.g. a Functional Devices PSH40A or a Mornsun LH05-23B05R3); the downstream 5V wiring is unchanged.
+A Scoop / solar variant is a reasonable addition for units where neither rail is practical.

 **Production next steps:**
 - Three-phase CT support (or 208/240V split-phase) for larger units — a second and third CT on A3/A4 plus an RMS sum in firmware.
 - Add a duct-static-pressure sensor on the supply side to distinguish "clogged filter" from "blocked coil."
 The two look similar from the return side alone, but a clogged coil shows rising static on *both* sides while a clogged filter only rises on the return.
 - CRC check on all SDP810 I²C reads — the bytes are already there in the frame, the firmware just ignores them today.
-- Field-upgradeable firmware via [Notecard Outboard DFU](https://dev.blues.io/notecard/notecard-walkthrough/notecard-outboard-firmware-update/) so a service company can push a threshold recipe or a new failure-mode detector to the entire fleet without a truck roll.
+- Field-upgradeable firmware via [Notecard Outboard DFU](https://dev.blues.io/notehub/host-firmware-updates/notecard-outboard-firmware-update/) so a service company can push a threshold recipe or a new failure-mode detector to the entire fleet without a truck roll.
 - Per-unit commissioning: probe-offset correction via an environment variable.
 Thermistors drift a few degrees with duct placement, and calibrating once at install time is strictly better than living with the noise.
 - Weather-input overlay: correlate delta-T against outside-air temperature (via a Notehub environment variable sourced from a weather API route, or a dedicated outdoor-air probe) so refrigerant-loss detection isn't falsely triggered during mild-weather startup cycles, when delta-T naturally runs low before the coil saturates.